 If it gets stuck, you need easy access to the driver blade of your nailer.
 The tool's design has been modified to provide a semi-quick release for easier driver entry, allowing you to easily clean the fasteners and save valuable time.

-A small particle of dust can ruin your flooring nailer's engine, which ends with a more costly repair.
-The tool's air filter or anti-dust cap helps keep the interior components free from debris.
+A small particle of dust can ruin your flooring nailer’s engine, which ends with a more costly repair.
+The air filter or anti-dust cap of PFL618C helps keep the interior components free from debris.
 And like others, this Freeman floor nailer also has an air filter or anti-dust cap to protect the tool from dust.
-So, you've got a Freeman floor nailer, which means the cylinder will not going to hurt.
+So, you’ve got a Freeman floor nailer, which means the cylinder will not going to hurt.

 Pros